Zofia Romanowicz: Career

 Zofia Romanowicz made major contributions to European literature during the second half of the 20th century.
 Even though she was forbidden to return to her homeland and to publish in Poland during the early postwar years, she maintained literary contacts there.
 Her publications in the émigré milieu and in Poland are a mirror of the political and cultural ups and downs of the Cold War.
 She wrote in Polish but on more than one occasion penned the first draft of the French translations of her works.
 In 1976, she became a member of the jury for the annual literary prize given by Wiadomości Literackie in London.
-She was a member of the Union of Polish Writers in Exile from 1946 to 1989 and a member of the Union of Polish Writers from 1989 to 2010.
+She was a member of the Union of Polish Writers in Exile from 1946 to 1989 and a member of the Polish Writers' Union from 1989 to 2010.